 If you think you may be suffering from celiac disease or gluten sensitivity, I encourage you to speak a qualified medical practitioner about testing.

-As a Naturopathic Medical Doctor, I treat a wide variety of conditions, specializing in autoimmune diseases like celiac.
+As a Naturopathic Physician, I treat a wide variety of conditions, specializing in autoimmune diseases like celiac.
 You can schedule a complimentary 10-minute phone consultation here to learn more about our patient centered approach to celiac disease.

 Navigating the food world can be tough.
 Please take advantage of our free guide to help you steer clear of gluten containing products.

 Accuracy of serologic tests and HLA-DQ typing for diagnosing celiac disease.
 Hadithi M, von Blomberg BM, Crusius JB, Bloemena E, Kostense PJ, Meijer JW, Mulder CJ, Stehouwer CD, Peña AS Ann Intern Med.
 2007;147(5):294.

 Autoantibodies to human tissue transglutaminase identify silent coeliac disease in Type I diabetes.
 Seissler J, Schott M, Boms S, Wohlrab U, Ostendorf B, Morgenthaler NG, Scherbaum WA.
 Diabetologia.
 1999;42(12):1440.

 Celiac disease in children, adolescents, and young adults with autoimmune thyroid disease.
 Sattar N, Lazare F, Kacer M, Aguayo-Figueroa L, Desikan V, Garcia M, Lane A, Chawla A, Wilson T. J Pediatr.
 2011;158(2):272.

 Development of celiac disease-associated antibodies in offspring of parents with type I diabetes.
 Hummel M, Bonifacio E, Stern M, Dittler J, Schimmel A, Ziegler AG Diabetologia.
 2000;43(8):1005